Baltica: Margins

 Baltica is a very old continent and its core is a very well-preserved and thick craton.
 Its current margins, however, are the sutures that are the result of mergers with other, much younger continental blocks.
 These often deformed sutures do not represent the original, Precambrian–early Palaeozoic extent of Baltica; for example, the curved margin north of the Urals running parallel to Novaya Zemlya was probably deformed during the eruption of the Siberian Traps in the Late Permian and Early Triassic.

-Baltica's western margin is the Caledonide orogen, which stretches northward from the Scandinavian Mountains across Barents Sea to Svalbard.
+Baltica's western margin is the Caledonide orogen, which stretches northward from the Scandinavian Mountains across the Barents Sea to Svalbard.
 Its eastern margin is the Timanide orogen which stretches north to the Novaya Zemlya archipelago.

 The extent of the Proterozoic continent are defined by the Iapetus Suture to the west; the Trollfjorden-Komagelva Fault Zone in the north; the Variscan-Hercynian suture to the south; the Tornquist Zone to the southwest; and the Ural Mountains to the east.